Chito Martínez: Career

+Born in Belize City, Martínez emigrated to New Orleans with his family at two years old.
+After struggling in the minors, he contemplated going into business with his father whose company sells and services air conditioners.
 Martinez played minor league baseball for the Kansas City Royals organization, but never came close to the major leagues with them.
 The outfielder was signed to the Baltimore organization in the winter of 1990.
 By July 1991, Martinez had the most home runs in the International League (20) and he was called up from the Class AAA Rochester Red Wings to the Orioles.